pavittarsingh315/MonGo-Rest-Api/README.md

 1. Created a function to get the MongoURI from the env.
 2. Created a function to connect to the database.
 3. Created a function to get collections in the database.

+## Third Commit

+1. Created a user model.
+2. Created a function that will handle user routes.
+3. Created a user response struct.